Placement with Dog-owning Families who Wish to be Approved as Foster Carers

 SCOPE OF THIS CHAPTER

-This chapter applies to foster carers and prospective adopters.
+This chapter applies to foster carers.
 It details the assessment process in order that dog owners can demonstrate that they are responsible and above all prioritise the welfare of the child.
 It also details the breed of dangerous dogs that under no circumstances would a child be placed with.

 This chapter was reviewed in August 2020.